The iPhone Mini didn't convince the feudal lord, so he's leaving

 The departure of the iPhone Mini was a long process that started last year.
 Apple announced the iPhone 14 series without a successor to the 13 Mini.
 But the Mini remained on sale through most of 2023 with the rest of the 13-series models.
 Just before the new series was announced, however, they withdrew all promotional material and withdrew it from sale.

-With no Mini in the 15 series – which is no surprise – and with the 13 Mini out of Apple's retail lineup, the little iPhone has now truly said goodbye.
-For the handful of users who love both compact phones and iPhones, this is understandably sad news.
-But it is not surprising.
-Apart from their advantages, smaller phones also have some disadvantages.
-At least in the case of the iPhone Mini, the battery was significantly smaller compared to its peers and too often did not last a full day of use.
-It only got worse over the years.
+With the Mini out of the 15 series – which is no surprise – and with the 13 Mini gone from Apple’s retail lineup, the small iPhone has now truly said goodbye.
+For the handful of users who love compact phones and iPhones at the same time, this is understandably sad news.
+But it’s not surprising.
+Smaller phones come with their advantages, but they also have some disadvantages.
+At least in the case of the iPhone Mini, the battery was noticeably smaller compared to its peers and too often didn’t last a full day of use.
+This has only gotten worse over the years.

 Smaller screens are also not the best for enjoying multimedia content or playing games.
 Proponents of compact phones will miss their Mini, despite all its faults.
 But we have some comforting news.